city

 The precise terms of these agreements will differ depending on the type of employment arrangement.
 An employment contract review attorney can tell you more after reviewing your current contracts.

-Most US workers do not have a written employment contract.
-Of course, even these employees have verbal understandings with their employers, and there are substantive laws that apply to the employer/employee relationship even without a written employment agreement.
+• Most US workers do not have a written employment contract.
+Of course, even these employees have verbal understandings with their employers, and there are substantive laws that apply to the employment relationship even without a written employment agreement.

 • They limit the employer’s flexibility to change employment arrangements in response to rapidly evolving circumstances; and